Some questions you may have about counselling in general and my practice in particular

 Initially, if you can afford it, it is advisable to come every week because the work needs to get started and is likely to be more effective if there is continuity.
 However, ultimately the client decides the frequency of the sessions they wish to attend.

-You can pay with bank card, cash, PayPal or bank transfer.
-Fees are payable in advance or at the end of the session.
+You can pay with a bank card, PayPal or bank transfer.
+For online counselling, fees are payable in advance.

-If you need to re-arrange or cancel a session there is normally no problem provided you let me know and give 48 hours notice.
-If you just fail to turn up or don’t give 48 hours notice of the change, the session will be charged in full.
-In exceptional circumstances (i.e. serious medical emergency, close family bereavement or accident) I may not charge you if you fail to give 48 hours notice.
+If you need to re-arrange or cancel a session there is normally no problem provided you let me know and give 24 hours notice.
+If you just fail to turn up or don’t give 24 hours notice of the change, the session will be charged in full.
+In exceptional circumstances (i.e. serious medical emergency, close family bereavement or accident) I may not charge you if you fail to give the 24 hours notice.

 Yes.
-I offer counselling via Vsee or via telephone.
+I offer online counselling or via telephone.

 Yes, it is confidential, but there are limits to it.
 What that means is that there are a very few occasions when I might need to talk to another trusted professional adult about what you tell me.
 If I felt you or someone else is at risk of being hurt, I have a duty of care to consult with other relevant professionals.

-At the end of every session I will make brief notes.
+At the end of every session, I will make brief notes.
 Their purpose is simply to help me remember the key points of our discussion for next time.
-All the information is unidentifiable as no names are mention in the notes.
+All the information is unidentifiable as no names are mention in the notes, they are coded.

-The records are hand written and are stored in a locked cabinet which meets the security requirements of the GDPR.
+The records are handwritten and are stored in a locked cabinet.
+The code for your case is stored elsewhere in another secure place.
+This meets the security requirements of the GDPR.

 Records will be kept securely for a period of 60 months (this is a requirement by my insurer) and will then be securely destroyed.